Boreal

 In his letter, Mr. Nichols focuses on two important, but largely irrelevant issues when comparing publicly funded health care in Canada and private, for profit health care in the United States, i.e., availability of family doctors and emergency rooms wait times.
 The US has similar problems; and there, your difficulties in finding a family physician and getting care when you need it rises exponentially depending on your insurance coverage, if any.

-In January, my wife was diagnosed with cancer in both lungs.
+In January 2011, my wife was diagnosed with cancer in both lungs.
 The respirologist (a medical specialist who deals in diseases of the lungs and the respiratory tract) after viewing X-rays, and the result of a biopsy on the right lung, told her that the cancer was probably in stage four, it’s final stage (there are actually five stages of lung cancer, with 0 being stage 1, go figure).
 She might have only six months to live.

 With what was believed to be cancerous lesions in both lungs, surgery was out of the question.
 Only radiation therapy could extend her life, and she was referred to a radiologist at the Ottawa General Hospital.

 The old Nigerian-born doctor took one look at the X-rays and decided something was not right.
-He ordered another biopsy before scheduling radiation treatment.
+He ordered biopsy on her other lung before scheduling radiation treatment.
 The result of the second biopsy revealed not cancer but a deadly bacterium feasting on her left lung.
 If left untreated, it would kill her faster than the cancer in her right lung.
 Radiation on the bacterium would have had the opposite effect it has on cancerous cells; it could have caused the bacterial colony to grow and expand in spectacular fashion.

 A handful of specialists were involved in my wife’s treatment.
 At no time did any of these highly trained doctors have to get the approval from an insurance company nurse, which is routine in the United States, before authorizing the necessary tests and life-saving treatments.